How to Find Hawaiian Food in Hutchinson

 - Wakame or limu (seaweed)

-- Spam (yes, it’s traditional)
+- Spam (yes, its traditional)

 - White rice (short-grain, sticky)